Garage storage ideas that help organize clutter, that’s what I need. How about you?

 Words are cheap, video is better.
 I’ll walk you through the entire project and share why I need totes (let’s just say they keep me from getting into trouble with my wife).

-What I like best (apart from my garage being neater) is the shear simplicity.
-Like I said earlier, there are a million and one garage storage ideas.
-But very few as straight forward and efficient as this one.
+What I like best (apart from my garage being neater) is the sheer simplicity.